Mitral Valve Regurgitation

 - Medicines to reduce the stress load of the heart

 - Antibiotics before certain medical and dental procedures.
-In most cases, you will only need antibiotics if you have had valve surgery or previous bacterial infection of heart valves.
+In most cases, you will only need antibiotics if you have had valve surgery or a previous bacterial infection of the heart valves.

 Living with mitral valve regurgitation